Somatic Exploration

 + Effects of Trauma

-Somatic exploration can be worked with alone or can be integrated into any other modality including manual therapies and remote healing sessions.
+Somatic exploration can be a stand-alone approach or can be integrated with most other modalities including manual therapies and remote healing sessions.
 It usually involves some verbal interaction as we seek to identify and develop a deeper relationship with the sensual language of the body.
 This can range widely from very specific anatomical sensations to more abstract images, memories and waking dreams.
 Every session of Somatic Exploration is completely unique to the individual and what is emergent in their process.

 Sensation Lexicon

 The following document is a list of sensation words that can be helpful in developing language to describe our somatic experiences.
-The more we are able to recognize the details inherent in our felt sense, the more connections we are able to make in our experience of our bodies.
-Connections bring recognition and integration which leads to fluidity, resolution of chronic patterns, and coherence between all systems of the body.
+The more we are able to recognize the details inherent in our felt sense, the more connections we are able to make in the experience of our bodies.
+Connections bring recognition and integration which leads to fluidity, resolution of chronic patterns, and coherence between systems.